How to Turn Images Into Videos With AI | Stratboost

 [SUBJECT]

-What is in the image and what should remain clear.
+What is in the image and what must remain clear.

 [MOTION]